 I am drawn to the contemplative space created by the luminous and translucent qualities of cast glass.
 The process of glass casting is similar to bronze casting yet more technically rigorous, laborious, and error prone.
 I use a combination of 'cire perdue' and 'pate de verre' techniques to realize my work.
-The original is carved in wax and a rubber mold is made to replicate the sculpture in wax.
-A refractory firing mold is formed around it.
-The wax is melted out of the mold and cooled.
-Glass frits and powders are placed in the mold, then fired to melt and/or fuse the glass particles together.
+The original is carved in clay or wax and a rubber mold is made to replicate the sculpture in wax.
+A refractory firing mold is formed around the wax, the wax is melted out of the mold and the mold is cooled.
+Glass frits and powders are placed in the mold, then fired in a kiln to melt and fuse the glass particles together.
 As glass melts in the mold it seems to become an amorphous being with a mind of its own, which makes working this way challenging yet rewarding and mysterious.
 After annealing and cooling, the mold is carefully removed.
 The finishing process involves removing imperfections, carving, polishing, and acid etching.
 Each piece emerges one of a kind, born from raw materials and the alchemy of fire.
 The final touch is the signature.

 Hover over the image for more information. (may not work on smaller mobile devices)

-- 'Cire perdue' translated means 'lost wax casting'.
+'Cire perdue' translated means 'lost wax casting'.
 This process involves melting glass frit to join the particles in a somewhat seamless way.
 The transparency depends on the glass composition and how long the glass is kept at different temperatures.

-- 'Pate de Verre' translated means 'paste of glass'.
+'Pate de Verre' translated means 'paste of glass'.
 This process involves mixing glass powders and frits with a binder and pressing the paste into the mold with tools.
 The transparency depends on the size and color composition of the frits.
 The glass is typically held at fuse temperatures for a very short time to create a sugary effect.

-- Dimensions in U.S Standard
+Dimensions in U.S Standard

 Types of glass used

-- glass: Bullseye Glass
+glass: Bullseye Glass

-- crystal: New Zealand Gaffer
+crystal: New Zealand Gaffer

-- hot cast: Spruce Pine
+hot cast: Spruce Pine